Microconsole: Origins

-The iQue Player connected to the television and enabled downloading of games at home as early as 2004.
+The iQue Player connects to the television and enabled downloading of games at home as early as 2004.

 The iQue Player was released in 2003 as a low-cost handheld TV game console based on the Nintendo 64, specifically designed for the Chinese market.
 At launch, games were available for download from iQue Depot kiosks.
 In October 2004, the iQue@Home application store was introduced, allowing users to download games from home, potentially making it the first microconsole of its kind.

 In the early 2010s, shortly after the rise of mobile gaming on smartphones and tablet devices from 2008, microconsoles started to gain traction in the global market.
 These units were seen as a means to marry the idea of home video game consoles with smartphone and tablet gaming, taking advantage of the large library of games already available for the Android operating system.
 While OnLive's MicroConsole brought the name "microconsole" to the field, the term "microconsole" was more widely adapted to describe these units as a whole as it mirrored the concept of microcomputers of the 1970s and 1980s compared to mainframes and minicomputers.
 Just as microcomputers represented low-cost, less powerful, and smaller form-factor versions of their larger equivalents, microconsoles tend to be similarly available at lower cost using cheaper computation hardware and packaged in smaller systems.
 In some cases, these packages were small enough to be encased into handheld controllers.